paulstothard/helpful_commands/README.md

 git push -u origin main
 ```

 Git merge conflicts can arise easily.
-For information on resolving a merge conflict, see [Resolving a merged conflict using the command line](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-using-the-command-line)
+For information on resolving a merge conflict, see [Resolving a merged conflict using the command line](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-using-the-command-line).

 ### Specify files to ignore

-Create a .gitignore file:
+Create a `.gitignore` file:

 ```bash
 touch .gitignore